nicklockwood/iVersion/README.md

 As of version 1.8, iVersion typically requires no configuration at all and will simply run automatically, using the Application's bundle ID to look it up on the App Store.

-**Note:** If you have apps with matching bundle IDs on both the Mac and iOS app stores (even if they use different capitalisation), the lookup mechanism won't work, so you'll need to set the appStoreID property, which is a numeric ID that can be found in iTunes Connect after you set up an app.
+**Note:** If you have apps with matching bundle IDs on both the Mac and iOS App Stores (even if they use different capitalisation), the lookup mechanism won't work, so you'll need to set the appStoreID property, which is a numeric ID that can be found in iTunes Connect after you set up an app.
+This is only applicable to App Store apps.

-Additionally, you can specify an optional remotely hosted Plist file that will be used for the release notes instead of the ones on iTunes.
-This has 3 key advantages:
+Alternatively (or additionally) you can specify an optional remotely hosted Plist file that will be used for the release notes instead of the ones on iTunes.
+Even if your app is on the store, there are a few advantages to providing your own release notes plist:

 1. You can provide release notes for multiple versions, and if users skip a version they will see the release notes for all the updates they've missed.